GpuZelenograd/memtest_vulkan/Readme.md

 * `memtest_vulkan: early exit during init: The library failed to load`<br>
 This message means that your system lacks the Khronos Group Vulkan-Loader library.
 This library is used as a multiplexer between different drivers provided for different devices and typically is installed during installation of any device-specific vulkan driver.
 However, some platforms may need explicit installation: for example, to install it on ubuntu 18.04 run `sudo apt install libvulkan1`.
 Note that this library itself doesn't depend on any GPU, it is loadable even without any vulkan-capable devices at all.
 So the error above is a pure software-related error, not related to hardware at all.
+* `memtest_vulkan: early exit during init: ERROR_INCOMPATIBLE_DRIVER`<br>
+`memtest_vulkan: early exit during init: ERROR_INITIALIZATION_FAILED`<br>
+Those messages mean that your system lacks the vulkan driver for your GPU or your system doesn't have any vulkan-capable devices.
+If the device is known to be vulkan-capable try removing all GPU drivers and reinstalling/updating a driver for the device you want to test.
 * `Runtime error: This device lacks support for DEVICE_LOCAL+HOST_COHERENT memory type.` <br>
 Testing of some older pre-2016 GPUs is not supported due to driver/hardware limitations.
 For example, GTX780Ti on Windows even with latest 472.xx driver reports the message above
 * `INIT OR FIRST testing failed due to runtime error` <br>